sunjss/CoCN/General Ver./README.md

+Compressed Convolution Networks for Graphs (CoCN)
+---

-This is the official implementation of General CoCN.
+This is the official implementation of General CoCN for `Compressed Convolution Networks on Graphs`.

 ![CoCN Highlight](../highlight.png)